 I am wondering, are you battling the back to work blues?
-Are you like so many of us who have returned to work this week after some precious time out, reconnecting with your friends and family and immersing yourself in all those activities that truly bring you joy?
+Have you, like so many of us, returned to work this week after some precious time out, reconnecting with your friends and family and immersing yourself in all those activities that truly bring you joy?

 As you step back into the office it would be normal to experience a little sadness for the loss of the sense of freedom that comes with long days at the beach, the joy of settling into a good book or enjoying a long lunch with friends.